 Performance Measure What is being measured?
-2.1 - Active Servicing Rate The proportion of Participants on a Provider's Caseload to whom the (All Participants) Provider is actively delivering services in each month, measured over a (All Participalits) rolling 12-month assessment period.
-2.2a - Barriers recorded The Proportion of the Commenced Caseload who have at least one barrier within the Initial Phase recorded in the Capability Management Tool (CMT), within the Initial Phase.
+2.1 - Active Servicing Rate The proportion of Participants on a Provider's Caseload to whom the (All Participants) Provider is actively delivering services in each month, measured over the (assessment period.
+2.2a - Barriers recorded The Proportion of the Commenced Caseload who have at least one barrier within the Initial Phase recorded in the Capability Management Tool (CMT), within the Initial Phase, measured over the assessment period.
+2.2b - Barriers recorded The proportion of barriers entered in the CMT that are linked to an Activity with linked activities or intervention for the Participant within 3 months of the barrier being with linked activities entered in the CMT.
 This is measured each Performance Period.
-2.2b - Barriers recorded The proportion of barriers entered in the CMT that are linked to an Activity with linked activities or intervention for the Participant within 3 months of the barrier being with miked activities entered in the CMT.
-This is measured each Performance Period.
-The proportion of the Caseload who have at least one barrier, with a linked 2.2c - Barriers managed Activity or intervention, sufficiently managed/overcome in the CMT over a 12 month assessment period.
+The proportion of the Caseload who have at least one barrier, with a linked 2.2c - Barriers managed Activity or intervention, sufficiently managed/overcome in the CMT over the assessment period.